Mark Parsons

-Mark Richard David Parsons (born 8 August 1986) is an English football manager who is currently the head coach of American club Washington Spirit.
+Mark Richard David Parsons (born 8 August 1986) is an English football manager who is the former head coach of American club Washington Spirit.
 He previously managed top-level teams including the Netherlands women's national team, the Portland Thorns FC, and the Washington Spirit in a previous stint.
+Parsons is currently the sporting director of Angel City FC.

-Parsons holds USSF and UEFA A & B Licenses, a USSF Pro License, a USSF National Youth License and a NSCAA Director of Coaching Diploma.
+Parsons holds USSF and UEFA A and B Licenses, a USSF National Youth License, and a NSCAA Director of Coaching Diploma.

+Early life

+Parsons was born and raised in Surrey, England, and played youth football in Woking.

 Managerial career

-Chelsea Reserves
+Chelsea academy, women's reserves

+Parsons spent six years in multiple coaching roles in England.
+Parsons's first experience came as a volunteer boys' coach in Surrey, then as a community coach with the Chelsea Foundation.
+He then held several coaching roles at Chelsea, counting Reece James and Conor Gallagher among the youth players he trained at the academy level.

-Parsons spent six years in multiple coaching roles in England, including time spent as the head coach of Chelsea Reserves which he led to an unprecedented treble in his first season.
+His first experience as manager was for Chelsea women's reserves from 2008 which he led to an unprecedented treble in his first season.

+Culpeper (Va.)
+Soccer Club

+Parsons, seeking a job in the Virginia area, accepted the role of technical director at Culpeper Soccer Club in 2010 and moved with his wife to the United States.

-DC United Women Under-20s
+D.C.
+United Women Under-20s

+Former Chelsea striker Lianne Sanderson, then playing for D.C.
+United Women, contacted Parsons about a vacant coaching role with the club's under-20 team.
 In 2012, Parsons led the D.C.
 United Women Under-20s to the 2012 Super-20 League final, which they lost to Colorado Rapids Women.

 Washington Spirit Reserves

 Parsons was signed by Washington Spirit on 16 March 2013 to manage their reserve team for the 2013 W-League season.